Transcend Therapy Services

 At Transcend, it is our goal to have this treatment be a highly transformative, short term intervention for you.

 The majority of our clients will reach sub-clinical levels of distress after an average of 5-6 sessions.
-Most of our clients will discharge from our care after these sessions and need any form of maintenance therapy.
+Most of our clients will discharge from our care after these sessions and won't need any form of maintenance therapy.
 Some people do benefit from revisiting KAP intermittently throughout the year following the initial series as needed to continue therapeutic progress but this is not the most common treatment plan at Transcend.

 Have another question?
 Don't hesitate to reach out to us.